Benchmarking OpenMM for Molecular Simulation on consumer GPUs

 Reference Design for Molecular Simulation Workloads on SaladCloud

-SaladCloud operates on a foundation of shared nodes, where a node might go down while a job is running.
-In such cases, a new node will be allocated, and the unfinished job will be re-queued in the Job Queue.
+SaladCloud operates on a foundation of shared nodes, where a node might go down while a job runs.
+A new node will be allocated in such cases, and the unfinished job will be re-queued in the Job Queue.
 To prevent a job from being processed from scratch after node reallocation, the code needs to include some logic:

 Step 1: When retrieving a job, first download both the job input and checkpoint from the cloud; if there is no checkpoint, run the simulation from scratch; otherwise, continue the job execution from the last checkpoint.